 Investing Outside of Formal Settings

-Will we invest ourselves personally by giving people not only the Gospel but also very lives?
-Will we share life with the people God has entrusted into our care?
+Will we invest ourselves personally by giving people not only the Gospel but also our very lives?
+Will we share life with the people God has entrusted to our care?
 Will we love them enough to spend time with them outside of Bible study or formal discipleship sessions?
 Or will we treat them like projects and just schedule meetings?

 Next, take a minute to write down the names of people to whom you want to reach out.
 Then, brainstorm ways that you might be able to share life with them.
 Discuss your ideas together and come up with a plan for beginning to live out incarnational evangelization with these people.